How to Manage Project Risk: A 5-Step Guide

 Activities may lead to injury10%MediumMediumLegal associateTransfer: Require liability waivers

-Learn how to manage risk in your project
+Learn how to identify risk in project management on Coursera.

-In the University of California, Irvine's course, Managing Project Risks and Changes, you'll learn how to develop responses to risks and analyze project changes.
-This course takes approximately five hours, and upon completion, you can begin managing risk in real-world projects.
+In the University of California, Irvine's course, Managing Project Risks and Changes, you'll gain insights into developing responses to risks and analyzing project changes.
+This course takes approximately five hours to complete.

 To build up-to-skills in project management, consider SkillUp EdTech's Modern Project Management Specialization.
 This program takes about two months to complete and covers risk management, effective communication, working with clients, and more.
-Inside, you'll build a portfolio that showcases your new skills and practice for the CAPM certification exam.
+Inside, you'll find guidance on building a portfolio that showcases your new skills.
+Additionally, you’ll find resources to help you practice for the Certified Associate in Project Management (CAPM) exam.

 To explore project management more broadly and earn a credential, consider the Google Project Management Professional Certificate.
 In as little as six months, you can build skills for an entry-level role in this field and earn an industry-recognized credential from Google.